rlfordon/BooleanBuilder/README.md

 -   **HTML5:** For the core structure of the application.
 -   **Tailwind CSS:** For modern, responsive styling.
 -   **JavaScript (ES6):** For all interactive logic and DOM manipulation, with no external libraries or frameworks.

+## Acknowledgments

+A special thank you Charlie Amiot and Debbie Ginsberg for their invaluable feedback, ideas, and testing that helped shape this tool.

 ## Contributing